AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/module_projects.md

 2)	Physical infrastructure – energy, water, transportation, buildings
 3)	Entertainment and the arts
 4)	Social media and news
-5)	Education and knowledge management
+5)	Education and learning
 6)	Agriculture and food

 ## Project Requirements
 The module project must align with the topics covered within the module in class, but may extend beyond that to include other approaches or technologies.
 The choice of specific topic and data used is up to you.
 The objective of the project is to develop a model to predict or analyze real-world data.
-Your final model is NOT required to be a neural network based model, but you ARE required to evaluate a NN-based approach as part of your project (e.g. you may evaluate multiple approaches and determine that a classical approach outperforms a NN) and include results of the evaluation in your presentation.
+As part of your project you are required to evaluate at least two approaches:
+1) A non deep learning approach using classical ML techniques
+2) A NN-based deep learning approach

+For your final deliverable you may choose whichever of the above approaches works better for you, although you must include the code for both somewhere in your repo.
+There are rare situations where there may not be a viable non deep learning approach.
+If this is the case, you must write a paragraph explaining why no approach other than a neural network presents a viable solution to your problem, and defend your claim by discussing the theory behind your rationale.
+You must include this writeup somewhere in your repo.

+### Options for approaching project
 There are two options on how to approach the project:
 1)	You may choose to work on a dataset or problem for which there are no identifiable previous modeling approaches (and therefore, your project will be entirely novel), e.g. if you create a new dataset for the project or no one has previously attempted to model the dataset.
     - For example, suppose you create a new text dataset about chemistry by gathering text from many articles about areas of chemistry, and train a new NLP topic model to extract the key topics of each article